Osteoarthritis: Joint injections

 Ultrasound-guided hip joint injection: A skin mark is made to mark the optimal point of entry for the needle.

 Intra-articular injections of steroids, hyaluronic acid, or platelet-rich plasma may be used for pain relief in people with knee osteoarthritis.

 Local drug delivery by intra-articular injection may be more effective and safer in terms of increased bioavailability, less systemic exposure and reduced adverse events.
 Several intra-articular medications for symptomatic treatment are available.

 Steroids

-Joint injection of glucocorticoids (such as hydrocortisone) leads to short-term pain relief that may last between a few weeks and a few months.

-A 2015 Cochrane review found that intra-articular corticosteroid injections of the knee did not benefit quality of life and had no effect on knee joint space; clinical effects one to six weeks after injection could not be determined clearly due to poor study quality.
-Another 2015 study reported negative effects of intra-articular corticosteroid injections at higher doses, and a 2017 trial showed reduction in cartilage thickness with intra-articular triamcinolone every 12 weeks for 2 years compared to placebo.
-A 2018 study found that intra-articular triamcinolone is associated with an increase in intraocular pressure.
+Joint injection of glucocorticoids (such as hydrocortisone) may provide short-term pain relief of a few weeks to a few months, or may have no effect.
+Generally, the quality of research on the use of steroid injections to relieve knee osteoarthritis pain has been poor.
+A 2015 Cochrane review found that intra-articular corticosteroid injections of the knee did not benefit quality of life and had no effect on knee joint space; clinical effects one to six weeks after injection could not be determined clearly due to this low quality of research.
+A 2015 review reported negative effects of intra-articular corticosteroid injections at higher doses.